bsubei/codecrafters-redis-zig/README.md

 - Ok I'm having a ton of fun with printing things out based on their type generically (for the INFO command), but it's probably too much of a distraction.
 - The codebase is starting to feel unwieldy and some refactoring is in order.
 - It turns out I didn't do a good job of setting up the data modeling for the server state.
+- I put all the server state behind one struct.
+Now I need to move the mutex locking from being just in the hashmap to the rest of the server state (because that can also change).